barberislab/Forkhead-mediated_regulation/README.md

 # Unveiling Forkhead-mediated regulation of yeast cell cycle and metabolic networks

-This is the code repositoryies for the computational analyses featured in:
+This is the code repository for the computational analyses featured in:

 Matteo Barberis, Thierry D.G.A.
 Mondeel, Unveiling Forkhead-mediated regulation of yeast cell cycle and metabolic networks, Computational and Structural Biotechnology Journal, 2022.